isomerpages/imda-tradetrust/_solution/How It Works.md

 </ul>
 <p>All trading parties can be assured of the authenticity and provenance
-of a document, irrespective of how a party receives a document or at which stage of the supply chain a party receives it.</p>
+of a document, irrespective of how a party receives a document or at which stage of the supply chain a party receives it.
+And only one rightful party can possess and claim ownership of the transferable document at any point in time.</p>
 <p></p>
 <p>See a sample of TradeTrust-enabled document:</p>
 <div class="isomer-image-wrapper">